-Each cell of a storage battery has positive and negative plates arranged alternately, insulated from each other by separators.
-Each plate consists of a framework, called the grid, and a lead paste compound called active material.
+Each cell of a storage battery has positive and negative plates arranged alternately, and insulated from each other by separators.
+Each plate consist of a framework, called the grid, and the active material held in the grid.

 The grid is cast from a lead alloy.
-The heavy outside frame adds strength to the plate.
-The small horizontal and vertical wires support the active material.
-These wires also act as conductors for the current.
+The heavy, outside border adds strength to the plate, and the small horizontal and vertical bars support the active material.
+These bars also act as conductors for the current which is distributed evenly throughout the plate.

-The lead paste compound (active material) is applied to the grid in much the same manner as plaster is applied to a lath wall.
-A different paste formula is used for the positive and negative plates.
+The plates are made by applying a lead paste compound to the grid.
+The paste is mixed to the proper consistency, and is applied to the grid in much the same manner as plaster is applied to a lath wall.

-In compounding the negative plate paste (active material), a substance is added known as an expander.
-This substance is relatively inert and makes up less than one percent of the mixture.
+In compounding the negative plate paste, a material is added known as an expander.
+This material is relatively inert and makes up less than one percent of the mixture.
 Its purpose is to prevent the loss of porosity of the negative material during the life of the battery.
-Without the use of an expander, the negative material contracts until it becomes quite dense, thus limiting the surface area available for reaction.
+Without the use of an expander, the negative material contracts until it becomes quite dense, thus limiting the chemical action to the immediate surface.